flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/01-quality-guidelines.md

 ok to mention the original service (e.g. `Tally for Plausible`), but in most cases, it should be avoided.

+### Runtime not end-of-life

+Your app must target a runtime that is not end-of-life (EOL).
+This means you should not use deprecated or obsolete runtimes, as they may not receive security updates or support.

+Check [Runtimes](/docs/for-app-authors/runtimes) for runtime support periods and expected eol dates.

 ### Managed by app author

 Use Flathub verification to indicate that you are the author of the app